stintel/vallumd/README.md

 * hash:ip
 * hash:net

-As vallumd only adds IP addresses to an IPset, it's recommend to use the timeout option while creating the IPset.
+As vallumd only adds IP addresses to an IPset, it's recommended to use the timeout option while creating the IPset.
 When adding an element to an IPset with the timeout option set, elements added to the set will be automatically removed when the timeout expires.
 This value is in seconds.